-Subsequent skip record (or skip file) requests when the tape is positioned between the two tape marks will terminate immediately, producing no net tape movement and returning the SS\$ENDOFVOLUME status with a skip count of zero.
+Subsequent skip record (or skip file) requests terminate immediately when the tape is positioned between the two tape marks, producing no net tape movement and returning the SS\$ENDOFVOLUME status with a skip count of zero.

-To move the tape beyond the second tape mark, the user must employ another I/O function.
-For example, the IO\$READLBLK function, if issued after receipt of the SS\$ENDOFVOLUME status return, will terminate with an SS\$ENDOFFILE status and with the tape positioned just past the second tape mark.
+To move the tape beyond the second tape mark, you must employ another I/O function.
+For example, the IO\$READLBLK function, if issued after receipt of the SS\$ENDOFVOLUME status return, terminates with an SS\$ENDOFFILE status and with the tape positioned just past the second tape mark.
 From this new position, other skip functions could be issued to produce forward tape motion (assuming there is additional data on the tape).

-If three consecutive tape marks are encountered during a skip file function, the user must issue two IO\$READLBLK functions: the first to get the SS\$ENDOFFILE return, the second to position the tape past the third tape mark.
+If three consecutive tape marks are encountered during a skip file function, you must issue two IO\$READLBLK functions, the first to get the SS\$ENDOFFILE return, the second to position the tape past the third tape mark.